wiloon/blog/content/post/archive-0/2011-08-19-gitolite-install.md

     On the server, copy the public halve to a convenient location and run the gl-setup tool.

-  server&gt; mv davem.pub /tmp/davem.pub
+  server> mv davem.pub /tmp/davem.pub
-server&gt; chmod 666 /tmp/davem.pub
+server> chmod 666 /tmp/davem.pub
-server&gt; sudo su gitolite
+server> sudo su gitolite
-server&gt; gl-setup /tmp/davem.pub
+server> gl-setup /tmp/davem.pub
 ...

-    That’s gitolite setup, we now need to go back to the client machine to fully configure it.
+    That's gitolite setup, we now need to go back to the client machine to fully configure it.
 First edit your <tt>.ssh/config</tt> file, so that ssh knows how to connect to the server.
 Again, be careful to use the correct name for your key pair:

   Host servername